Time present and time past / Are both perhaps present in time future, / And time future contained in time past” – T.S. Eliot

 Who can submit?

 This call is open to everyone, regardless of nationality, age, background, or experience.
-Groups may also submit (limit: one submission per artist or group).
+Groups may also submit

 What formats can I submit?